Electric Vehicle Fleet and Charging Infrastructure Planning: Varying Arrival Rate

+for all $t>0$.
+Additionally, we assume that $T_v$ is divisible by $T_R$.
+Equation \eqref{eq:def_var-1} holds as any customer spends at least $T_R$ amount of time in the system.
+Thus, any admitted customer within $[\max\{t-T_R, 0\}, t]$ time must be currently present in the system.
+Next, \eqref{eq:def_var-2} ensures that the long-run charge rate is equal to the long-run discharge rate.
+Lastly, \eqref{eq:def_var-3} bounds the number of EVs charging by the minimum of $m$ and the number of vehicles not serving a trip.
+Now, we show that these equations imply that \Cref{thm: informal_varying_arrival_rate} holds.
 We first present a lemma that relates the service level with the fleet size and number of chargers under an arbitrary policy $\pi$.
-Such a result is analogous to analyzing the ODE \eqref{eq:partial_ode} for the constant arrival rate setting. \begin{lemma} For any arbitrary policy $\pi$, the following relations holds true.
+Such a result is analogous to analyzing the ODE \eqref{eq:partial_ode} for the constant arrival rate setting. \begin{lemma} For any arbitrary policy $\pi$ satisfying \eqref{eq:def_var_arrival_rate}, the following relations hold.

 \end{lemma} We defer the proof of \Cref{lemma: stability_equations_varying_arrival_rate} to the end of the section.
 First, we present the proof of \Cref{thm: informal_varying_arrival_rate} below. \proof{Proof of \Cref{thm: informal_varying_arrival_rate}}